 Alexander Palai is a Fulbright Scholar.
 He graduated with a Master of Laws Degree (LLM) at the University of Miami.
-Alexander had polio infection at a tender age of two years old.
+Alexander had polio infection at the tender age of two years old.
 The infection almost crippled him.
 However, it did not stop him from achieving his goal of becoming a lawyer.

 An inspiring story of determination.
 Read on…

-Polio Infection and disability
+Polio Infection and Disability

 I was born in a very remote jungle location in the Finschhafen District of Morobe Province in 1962.
 Two (2) years after my healthy birth, poliomyelitis (polio) epidemic swept through the District.
 I fell victim to polio.
 It almost totally crippled my arms and legs.
 I grew up struggling with my physical disabilities.